I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 new set of headlights.

-The meanwell 12V DC-DC converter is up and running.
+The Meanwell 12V DC-DC converter is up and running.
 It seems to function well.
-It easily poweres the 12V Electrical system in the Thing.
+It easily powers the 12V Electrical system in the Thing.

 I also hooked up the 2500W Elcon charger and tested it.
-It outputs about 11.5amps at 120VAC input so it seemed to be function correctly.
+It outputs about 11.5amps at 120VAC input so it seemes to be function correctly.
 I have not yet bottom

 balanced the pack and did not want to let it completely charge the pack at this time, but it was good to see that it could put energy into the pack.